flintm/insight-CRM-consult/README.md

 ### 1.1 Problem formulation
 Problem formulation was the trickiest part of this consulting project.
-The client had a strong intuition that their current approach to classifying reviews was underperforming, but had hardly been able to look at the data.
+The client had a strong intuition that their current approach to classifying reviews was underperforming, but had not had much time to dive into the data.
 From our discussions, I identified the following objectives.

-1. Characterize 3+ years of customer feedback and ~1 year of customer support data.
+1. Characterize 3+ years of customer feedback and ~1 year of customer support data: how well is their system working, is anything being missed, etc.?
-2. Assess the performance of their existing heuristic method for labeling reviews as related to a set of topics.<sup>*</sup>
-2. Improve, expand, or replace the existing classifier to label reviews as related to new and as-yet-discovered topics.
+2. Improve, expand, or replace and existing<sup>*</sup> heuristic classifier to label reviews as related to new and as-yet-discovered topics.
 3. Classify incoming review tickets as urgent or non-urgent, where "urgent" = high priority for customer support to look at and respond to the ticket.

 <sup>*</sup>The existing tool was a hard-coded, hand-built decision tree, one branch of which fed into a keyword and rules-based multi-classifier.

+### 1.2 Approach
-#### My initial plans of attack (A, B, and C)
+#### Plans A, B, and C
 With these objectives set, an initial exploration of the data available suggested that I augment the existing heuristic classifer with data from the client's customer relationship management (CRM) system to develop a labeled set for supervised classification of topics and/or urgency.
 Additional unsupervised learning (topic modeling and clustering) could generate features for either (A) an urgency classifer, (B) a multi-classifier using a flat structure (review &rarr;urgent-prep vs. &rarr;non-urgent-prep vs. &rarr;urgent-lesson length, &rarr;etc.), or (C) multi-classifier using a hierarchical structure (review&rarr;prep&rarr;urgent or &rarr;not urgent).

 #### Plans D, E, F, ...
 It became evident through further data exploration that there was very little reliable information to work with to use directly as supervised labels, or even to bootstrap to use transfer learning to infer labels.
 After many attempt to slice/merge/approach the data in a different manner, I took  a big step back towards using NLP and unsupervised methods to identify reliable trends that could either improve the existing heuristics or be used for supervised learning.
 In the end, I was able to do both, although for a limited number of topics and with limited fine-tuning.

-### 1.2 How should success be measured?
+### 1.3 How should success be measured?
 In my original client interviews, my contact indicated that the customer support team would accept a high false positive rate (i.e., getting reviews flagged as topic-related and needing of attention even if they weren't actually about that topic), because the customer support team would not want to miss out on a potentially problematic review.
 In ML terms, this suggested that recall (detecting true positives) was more important than precision (rate of true positives amongst predicted positives).
 The commonly used F<sub>1</sub> score equally weights precision and recall, so a better combined measure would be the F<sub>2</sub> score, which doubles the weight on recall:

 *F*<sub>2</sub> = ((1+2<sup>2</sup>)precision &times; recall)/(2<sup>2</sup>&times;precision + recall)